gabisurita/network-labs/setup.md

 ### Setup Port Forwarding

+One option is to use host only network.

+TODO

 If you're using a NAT network setup (VirtualBox default), you may need to add a port forwarding entry.

 VirtualBox -> Settings -> Network -> Advanced -> Port Forwarding